Sergeeeek/integrated/README.md

 ### Systems are modules too

-When we called `serverSystem.configure`, we got back a function that initializes that system.
-Remember, modules in integrated are just plain functions, so we can do this:
+When we called `serverSystem.configure`, we got back a function that initializes that system, so why not try this?

 ```typescript
 const appSystem = createSystem({